 \end{thm}

-To this theorem, we will give two kinds of proofs (geometric one and representation theoretic one).
-The geometric proof is quite simple and it says the above formula is a reinterpretation of special McKay correspondence from the viewpoint of Ulrich modules.
-However, the authors believe that the method used in another one will give us a new aspect for this subject (see e.g. Remark~\ref{non_cyclic}).
-Therefore, we note both of them.
+We will present proofs of two forms (one geometric and one representation theoretic) for this theorem.
+The geometric proof is quite simple, and states that the above formula is a reinterpretation of special McKay correspondence, from the viewpoint of Ulrich modules.
+However, the authors believe that the method used in the other proof will provide us with new insight to this subject (see, e.g., Remark~\ref{non_cyclic}).
+Therefore, we present both of them.